BitmasterXor/Delphi_VOIP_Calling_Example/README.md

 <h1>Delphi VOIP and Chat Applications</h1>

-<p>This repository contains two Delphi VCL projects designed for VOIP communication and real-time text chat using TCP/UDP.
-Utilizing <code>unavcl</code> components, these applications facilitate audio streaming and messaging for a single-client server connection.</p>
+<p>This repository contains two Delphi VCL projects designed for VOIP communication and real-time text chat using the <strong>VC (Voice Chat) components</strong> by LakeOfSoft.
+These applications facilitate audio streaming and messaging for a single-client server connection.</p>

 <!-- Add a screenshot or preview image of the applications -->
 <p align="center">